0 84 0

 - Function

-will no longer be supported starting on 21/7/25 at the earliest.
-Instead, usesuzuki_trotter
+sparse_suzuki_trotterwill no longer be supported starting on 21/7/25 at the earliest.
+Instead, usesuzuki_trotter. - Function

-will no longer be supported starting on 21/7/25 at the earliest.
-Instead, usemulti_suzuki_trotter
+parametric_suzuki_trotterwill no longer be supported starting on 21/7/25 at the earliest.
+Instead, usemulti_suzuki_trotter. - Function